tmjonker/SIS_Server/README.md

 # Student Information System - Server

 This is a project that I undertook to learn more about Java and MySQL.
-I specifically wanted to learn more about JavaFX, networking using Sockets, JDBC, and multi-threading.
+I specifically wanted to learn more about JavaFX, networking using Sockets, Serialization, JDBC, and multi-threading.
 It consists of two parts a client and a server.
 This is just the server code.
 It uses maven as the build tool.

 ## Description